MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/which-networking-technology.md

 ### Connection quality

-The [**Windows.Networking.Connectivity**](/uwp/api/Windows.Networking.Connectivity) API enables you to access network connectivity, cost, and usage information.
-For more information about using this API, see [Accessing network connection state and managing network costs](/previous-versions/windows/apps/hh452983(v=win.10))
+The APIs in the [**Windows.Networking.Connectivity**](/uwp/api/Windows.Networking.Connectivity) namespace enable you to access network connectivity, cost, and usage information.
+For more information about using this API, see [Accessing network connection state and managing network costs](/previous-versions/windows/apps/hh452985(v=win.10)).

 ### DNS Service Discovery